Sitecore-Hackathon/2019-Burj-Knight-Riders/documentation/README.md

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

-⋅⋅* Use the Sitecore Installation wizard to install the [package](#https://github.com/Sitecore-Hackathon/2019-Burj-Knight-Riders/blob/master/SitecorePackage/Create%20Profile%20and%20Trigger%20EXM%20Mail%20using%20Sitecore-0.1.zip)
+* Use the Sitecore Installation wizard to install the [Create Profile and Trigger EXM Mail using Sitecore Forms](https://github.com/Sitecore-Hackathon/2019-Burj-Knight-Riders/blob/master/SitecorePackage/Create%20Profile%20and%20Trigger%20EXM%20Mail%20using%20Sitecore-0.1.zip)

 ## Configuration | Post Installation Steps